-- -Study of movement, sports rules, and statistics - Transfer Course Level: 100 or higher - Transfer Course Credits: 1/2 credit or more - Exemptions: None
+-Study of movement, sports rules, and statistics

+- Transfer Course Level: 100 or higher - Transfer Course Credits: 1/2 credit or more - Exemptions: - Students with a completed MNTC, AA, BA, or BS degree.

 CANNOT be fulfilled by taking a lesson or participating in an activity that does not take place at an accredited college or university.
 Take ski lessons, taking aerobics at the Y, etc. do not count.